mign96/HR-Analytics/README.md

 ## License

-This project is licensed under the [CC0 1.0 Universal] License - see the LICENSE.md file for details
+This project is licensed under the [CC0 1.0 Universal] License